(July 27, 2020)

-(December 5 2019) In early December the Lawrence Township Community Foundation provided CASA) of Mercer and Burlington Counties with a grant of $2,500 to fulfill their mission to train and supervise community volunteers.
+(December 5, 2019) In early December the Lawrence Township Community Foundation (LTCF) provided CASA of Mercer and Burlington Counties with a grant of $2,500 to fulfill its mission to train and supervise community volunteers.
 CASA’s dedicated volunteers strive to ensure the emotional, physical and educational well-being of these children while they reside in foster homes or residential facilities.
 The ultimate goal of CASA volunteers is to help establish a safe, stable and permanent home for each child.

 The Board works to carefully screen project proposals and award grants as appropriate in two cycles, spring and fall.
 Continued funding from our main sponsor, Bristol Myers Squibb, and two key sponsors, Educational Testing Service and The Lawrenceville School, along with local individuals making personal donations, allows the LTCF to provide grants to nonprofit groups supporting important and innovative programs serving Lawrence Township residents.